omega8cc/boa/docs/SOLR.md

 ## Custom Solr Core Configuration Files

 To use customized versions of `schema.xml` or `solrconfig.xml`, set `solr_custom_config` to `YES`.
-If using a hosted Aegir service, submit a support ticket to update these files with your custom versions.
+If using a hosted Ægir service, submit a support ticket to update these files with your custom versions.
 On self-hosted BOA, update these files directly.

 Ensure you use Solr-compatible config files.